-When you are recovering from surgery watching tv marathons may seem great at first but at first and all you need but after a few weeks it can get kind of boring.
+When you are recovering from surgery watching tv marathons may seem great at first but after doing it for a few weeks it can get kind of boring and the last thing you want to do.
 It doesn’t matter how many subscriptions you have after sitting in bed for a while it can feel like there is nothing on because you will want to do anything but Netflix.
 I am recovering from hip surgery and have been on bed rest for a couple of weeks which wasn’t bad at first but after a month of not being able to do anything, that is not on your bed, it can get boring and old.
 I am still on bed rest and hopefully will get medical clearance to start to come off of it it soon but haven’t yet which can drive anyone crazy after a while.
 If you are stuck in bed recovering from surgery what can do you other than watch tv?
 In this post, I am going to talk about a few things I do to entertain myself so I don’t go completely crazy while on bedrest.

 Color– If you had a surgery where sitting up isn’t going to be difficult then getting some adult coloring books may be a good idea.
 There are so many adult color books with a lot of details that you could waste an entire day coloring and not even realize it.
 I am also loving paint by numbers but during surgery recoveries using an acutal paint by number might not be a good idea because it can be a little messy and often a lot of the time you are bed-bound so you don’t have much space to begin with.
 There are tons of free paint by number apps like Cross- Stitch World that you could use until your able to get up and use some real real paint by numbers.
 It’s not the same experience but it still can be fun until life returns to normal and kills a lot of time.